mamercad/mamercad.github.io/_posts/2020-09-03-ssh-keys-and-lastpass.markdown

 ```

 There are other fields in available, and I'll leave this as an exercise for the reader to hack around with.
+Good luck, maybe this'll help you have a few less SSH keys to manage, or, keep you from losing an important one!